Ion and Gas Chromatography

 Ion Chromatography

-IC is used in a wide variety of applications, including:
+IC has wide applications, including:

 - Environmental analysis